iccicci/next-json/README.md

 called recursively against its properties.
 If a property of a repeated reference is changed, the same change has effect in all other occurrences of the same reference.<br />
 Circular references are simply special cases of repeated references.

+# Version 0.5.0

+`v0.5.0` changes the stringification of `Array`s from the use of `push` to the use `Object.assign` with some
+advantages:

+- enables the support of _sparse arrays_, next item in the TODO list;

+- enables the use of _body-less functions_ rather than _functions_ which makes the parser thinner;

+and one disadvantage:

+- breaks the compatibility with previous versions stringification.

+To make the change as smooth as possible, `v0.5.0` still supports the deserialization of previous versions
+stringification: support for parsing `push` will be removed in some later version TBD.

+> If `NJSON` is used to produce volatile values through `stringify` that are immediately parsed and discarded, no
+> actions are required.
+>
+> If some values stringified using `NJSON.version` < `v0.5.0` are stored (in some DBs or in some files), it is
+> recommended to convert them serialization to the newer format (just parse and re-stringify them using `v0.5.0` <=
+> `NJSON.version` < `TBD`).

 # Compatibility